mojaloop/helm/README.md

 1. Ensure Tests are enabled

-    Ensure the following properties are set in your values file:
+    Ensure the following properties are set in your [values.yaml](./mojaloop/values.yaml) file depending on which tests you wish to execute:

     - `ml-ttk-test-setup.tests.enabled=true`
     - `ml-ttk-test-val-gp.tests.enabled=true`